MattTatoczenko/AppServiceDomainChecker/readme.md

 * Each label can have letters, numbers, and dashes, but they cannot start or end with a dash.
 * Each label is separated by a period ('.') character.
 * The total hostname cannot be longer than 253 characters.

+## Have questions or issues?
+For any issues you find, please file an issue on the [GitHub Issues](https://github.com/MattTatoczenko/AppServiceDomainChecker/issues) page.